 RA_DATABASE view, determine how Recovery Appliance manages storage space and backup retention:

-"Archival and Encrypted Backups" describes special algorithms that apply to RMAN backups that are not part of the incremental-forever strategy.
+"Archival and Encrypted Backups" for special algorithms that apply to RMAN backups that are not part of the incremental-forever strategy

 recovery_window_goal parameter of